Vhelaa1/alx-low_level_programming/README.md

 ## *LICENSE*

-This code is licensed under the MIT License.
 Feel free to use, modify, and distribute it as you see fit.